oscmansan/Minaria/README.md

 # Minaria

-A tribute to the 2011 2D action-adventure sandbox game developed by Re-Logic.
+A tribute to Terraria, the 2011 2D action-adventure sandbox game developed by Re-Logic.

 ## Run instructions
 Run in the root directory: